rarsenault/ARIN-Updater/README.md

 ## Use

-* Get an API key from ARIN Online and edit the "api-key" variable in ARIN-IRR-Updater.py
+* Get an API key from ARIN Online and edit the "apikey" variable in ARIN-IRR-Updater.py
 * Copy conf/prefixes.example to conf/prefixes.txt and edit for your environment ** You will need your Org ID and ARIN POCs for Admin and Technical roles
 * run ARIN-IRR-Updater.py